Amachreech/simple_shell/README.md

 group task to creat 0x16.
-C - Simple Shell
+C - Simple Shell by Henry Amachree and Chibueze Igbokwe